Flora of Joshua Tree National Park

-Friday, March 28, 6 pm – 9 pm,
+Friday, March 10, 6 pm – 9 pm

-Saturday, March 29, 8 am – 5 pm,
+Saturday, March 11, 8 am – 5 pm

-Sunday, March 30, 8 am – 2 pm
+Sunday, March 12, 8 am – 2 pm

 ||$135 members $145 non members

 ||$210 members $220 non members

 Friday’s class will include a basic botany lecture, with emphasis on desert plants wherever possible and as appropriate.
 This will be followed by an introduction to basic field guides, and to the use of plant keys in identification.
 A lab session will give students the opportunity to examine plant and, especially, flower parts in close detail with instructor prompts and guidance.

-Please review this pdf package that contains pertinent information about your class, the Joshua Tree National Park, camping reservations and lodging in the area around the park: enrollment attachments.
+Please review this pdf package that contains pertinent information about your class, the Joshua Tree National Park, camping reservations and lodging in the area around the park: enrollment attachments

 If you are a member of JTNPA/PINE you will get a $10 discount off every Desert Institute class.
 If you are not a member you can become one here